Lois-Wong/Detecting-Suicide-Ideation/README.md

 [![DTree-Matrix.png](https://i.postimg.cc/qqQD9wzz/DTree-Matrix.png)](https://postimg.cc/9wRB9GPh)

-The interpretation and evaluation of the best model can be found in the results and conclusion section of the executive summary above.
+A detailed interpretation and evaluation of the best model can be found in the results and conclusion section of the executive summary above.

 ### Outline of project